 Shahid Beheshti University, Tehran

-Recently, it is noticed that cooperation between engineers and architects in the design process has faded, specifically in tall building design procedures.
-While "Architectural form" straightly affects building's structural behavior, inadequate considerations on "schematic design process" would negatively reduce structural efficiency.
-This presentation is a part of an ongoing research that its main purpose is to address structural behavior in the architectural form in tall buildings design process.
+Recently, cooperation between engineers and architects in the design process has become less common, specifically in tall building design procedures.
+While the architectural form directly affects a building's structural behavior, inadequate considerations of the schematic design process can reduce structural efficiency.
+This presentation is a part of an ongoing research program whose main purpose is to address structural behavior in the architectural form during the tall building design process.